“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

-“Yes, if only there were some way we could make those things obvious,” comments the first black girl Amelie can recall seeing.
+“Yes, it’d be a lot more convenient if we could make those things obvious,” comments the first black girl Amelie can recall seeing in the school.

 “You wouldn’t think we were being rude if we asked whether you could find another seat, would you?” asks another brunette.

-Amelie: Amelie sighs internally, thinking fast as the group of girls make their thinly-veiled attempts at politesse.
-They don’t seem to be feeding her a lie at the very least.
-This seems as though it could be a good chance, too.
-Amelie keeps her usual stony face as the last brunette speaks, before offering a light smile to the group.
+Amelie: Amelie sighs internally and thinks fast as the group of girls make their thinly-veiled attempts at politesse.
+This seems as though it could be a good chance, at least.
+She keeps her usual stony face as the last brunette speaks, then offers a light smile to the group.